prashjet/oss4astro/documentation/README.md

     respectively.
 These are optional, and so you can remove them if you'd like.

+* Internal links

-* Internal links.
-In our example, let's say we wanted to insert a link to the correlation function page somewhere in our documentation file, e.g. under the "Indicies and tables" section of the `index.rst` file.
+  * In our example, let's say we wanted to insert a link to the correlation function page somewhere in our documentation file, e.g. under the "Indicies and tables" section of the `index.rst` file.
   Now that the `correlate.rst` file has been added under the `toctree`, we can refer to its label using `:ref:` command:
 ```